grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 ### Procedure Finalize Motherboard

 > [!IMPORTANT]
-> If replacing both the Motherboard and the Display Module – complete the Motherboard replacement prior to performing the Display Module Replacement to ensure proper part operation.
+> If replacing both the Motherboard and the Display Module – complete the Motherboard replacement before performing the Display Module Replacement to ensure proper part operation.

 1.  **Power on Device –** Connect a Power Supply to the device and power it on until it reaches the Windows Desktop.